Bridging the Gap: Health Tech Company Trends

 Digital health firms are growing at over twice the rate of traditional healthcare companies and more closely mimic pure technology organizations.
 When dissected, this growth can be attributed to the overall market and company growth but also individual seller success.

 Digital health sellers are retiring their individual revenue/bookings quotas at almost 1.3x that of their pure technology peers.
 This disparate metric also helps to explain the reduced attrition in health tech organizations versus their peers: 17% versus 23% in pure technology organizations.
 Higher performers are earning at target compensation rates and therefore less likely to seek new opportunities.

 In general, the commercial sales organizations (defined as customer-facing field reps) of digital health companies are half the size of the average pure technology company, but only about 20% the size of an average healthcare company.
 When it comes to revenue per headcount, digital health companies straddle the mark for revenue per field rep.

 While this is an encouraging statistic, the investment to obtain that revenue number becomes potentially problematic to fueling current and future growth.

 A depressed Expense to Revenue ratio, when revenues per rep are favorable, indicates a deficit on the numerator, or the expenses of the commercial organization.
 In particular, Alexander Group’s ongoing research indicates a deficit of investment in enablement tools, sales compensation, support resources and digital programs.
 While all of these factors may be in play, sales compensation seems to be a key driver.
 Compensation rates for field sellers in health tech companies typically lag technology rates while still producing similar revenue.

 While an efficient commercial organization is favorable now, low investments today may slow future growth in a growing and rapidly changing market.

-If you would like to see how your health technology commercial organization stacks up, contact us to participate in our latest study.
+If you would like to see how your digital health commercial organization stacks up, contact us to participate in our latest study.